awesome-pro/neon-website/content/docs/manage/roles.md

 ### Reset a password with the API

-The following Neon API method resets the password for the specified role.
-To view the API documentation for this method, refer to the [Neon API reference](https://api-docs.neon.tech/reference/resetprojectbranchrolepassword).
+The following Unique API method resets the password for the specified role.
+To view the API documentation for this method, refer to the [Unique API reference](https://api-docs.neon.tech/reference/resetprojectbranchrolepassword).

 ```http
 POST /projects/{project_id}/branches/{branch_id}/roles/{role_name}/reset_password